Longtime foe is coached by former UMass assistant/associate coach Kathryn Gleason

 On December, 4, 2004, Sortino was inducted into the National Fastpitch Coaches Association Hall of Fame at its annual convention in Las Vegas, Nev.
 In 2004, the NFCA also named UMass the 34th-best softball program all-time.

-A 10-time A-10 Coach of the Year, Sortino was the first Northeast coach to post over 700 career wins.
-The 10 A-10 awards are the second-most of any coach in any sport in the conference, behind only UMass men's swimming coach Russ Yarworth (11).
+An 11-time A-10 Coach of the Year, Sortino was the first Northeast coach to post over 700 career wins.
+The 11 A-10 awards are the second-most of any coach in any sport in the conference, behind only UMass men's swimming coach Russ Yarworth (12).
 Sortino and her staff have been recognized as the Division I Speedline/National Fastpitch Coaches Association Northeast Coaching Staff of the Year on six different occasions, including 2009.

 In 2009, UMass finished with a 41-10 record and made its 15th-straight trip to the NCAA Tournament.
 Sortino was recognized as A-10 Coach of the Year for the third-straight season and 10th overall, while also being named ECAC Coach of the Year.
 The Minutewomen finished the season ranked No. 14 in both major polls.

-In 2002, the Minutewomen won 33 consecutive games from March 23 until May 9, which tied for the eighth-longest streak in NCAA history with the 1992 UCLA Bruins.
+In 2002, the Minutewomen won 33-consecutive games from March 23 until May 9, which tied for the eighth-longest streak in NCAA history.
 UMass compiled a 53-13 record, shattering the school record for most victories set by the 1998 team, who had 45.

 In addition to her duties as the head softball coach at UMass, Sortino is the Associate Athletic Director for Sports Programs and Student Services as well as the Senior Women's Administrator.
 She has overseen and coordinated numerous national level sporting events, including the 1995 NCAA Women's Volleyball Championships, the 1998 Men's Gymnastics East Regional and the 2003 NCAA Field Hockey National Championship.